LNER Route: Leicester to Marylebone

 Rugby Central Station: gcrcs17b

-front of the smokebox by shackles.
-Two cranes were required because the weight
+lifting eyes in front of the smokebox by shackles.
+Two cranes were required

-under the wheels.
-In extreme cases the locomotive might require cutting up if
+insert rails under the wheels.
+In extreme cases the locomotive might require

-its location was either inaccessible or the damage was too great to move it
+cutting up if its location was either inaccessible or the damage was too great

 back